awsdocs/amazon-kendra-developer-guide/doc_source/adjusting-capacity.md

 ### Search experience capacity<a name="search-experience-capacity"></a>

 Amazon Kendra starts to throttle `Query`, `QuerySuggestions`, `SubmitFeedback` for your Amazon Kendra experience at 15 requests per second and 40 requests per second for query bursting\.
-For an index with more than 150 query capacity unites, these limits still apply\.
+For an index with more than 150 query capacity units, these limits still apply\.

 For example, your query capacity units for your index is 150, so your search experience application can handle 15 requests per second\.
 However, if you scaled to 200 query capacity units, then your search experience app would still only handle 15 requests per second\.
 If you limit your index to 100 query capacity units, then your search experience app would only handle 10 requests per second\.

 ## Adaptive query bursting<a name="adaptive-query-bursting"></a>

 Amazon Kendra has a provisioned base capacity of 1 query capacity unit\.
 You can use up to 8,000 queries per day with a minimum throughput of 0\.1 queries per second \(per query capacity unit\)\.
+Accumulated queries will last up to 24 hours and can accommodate bursts of traffic\.
+The amount of burst allowed varies because it depends on the cluster's load at any given time\.
+Provision enough query capacity units to handle your peak load levels\.

-An adaptive approach to handling unexpected traffic beyond the provisioned throughput is Amazon Kendra's built in *adaptive query bursting*\.
-This allows you to apply unused query capacity to handle unexpected traffic\.
+An adaptive approach to handling unexpected bursts of traffic beyond the provisioned throughput is Amazon Kendra's built\-in *adaptive query bursting*\.
+Adaptive query bursting is available in the Enterprise Edition of Amazon Kendra\.

+Adaptive query bursting is a built\-in capability that allows you to apply unused query capacity to handle unexpected traffic\.
 Amazon Kendra accumulates your unused queries at your provisioned queries per second rate, every second, up to the maximum number of queries you've provisioned for your Amazon Kendra index\.
 These accumulated queries are used for unexpected traffic above the allocated capacity\.
 Optimal performance of adaptive query bursting can vary, depending on several factors such as your total index size, query complexity, accumulated unused queries, and overall load on your index\.
 It is recommended that you perform your own load tests to accurately measure bursting capacity\.

-Adaptive query bursting is only available in the enterprise edition of Amazon Kendra\.